opnsense/docs/source/development/components/authentication.rst

     /usr/local/sbin/opnsense-login

+See :code:`man opnsense-login` for a list of available command line options.

 ..
 Note::

-    **opnsense-auth-test** inherits from the standard system authentication used for console and webgui login.
+    **opnsense-login** inherits from the standard system authentication used for console and web GUI login unless otherwise specified.
-    See :code:`man opnsense-login` for a list of available options

-Internally pam calls :code:`/usr/local/libexec/opnsense-pam` which acts as a stepping stone into the authentication sequence served by :code:`/usr/local/libexec/opnsense-auth`.
+Internally PAM calls :code:`/usr/local/libexec/opnsense-pam` which acts as a stepping stone into the authentication sequence served by :code:`/usr/local/libexec/opnsense-auth`.
 Since :code:`opnsense-auth` is written in php and needs elevated privileges for this task, the stepping stone makes sure it has them granted before executing using the *setuid* bit.